IdleLands/idlelands.github.io/_docs/help/new-player.md

 Personalities (Adventurer -> Personalities tab) are one of the ways you can influence your character more passively.
 These will allow you to help your character pick equipment automatically, determine how your character interacts with parties, and more.
 For more information read [about personalities](https://idle.land/docs/about-personalities/).

+### Accomplishments

+Rewards for accomplishments include stat boosts, genders, titles and personalities.
+Try to get them all!
+You can find all the achievements including their requirements in [this folder in the source code](https://github.com/IdleLands/IdleLands/tree/master/src/server/core/game/achievements).

 ### Chat

 Of course, a game like this is nothing without its community.
 Chat, introduce yourself, and enjoy the community!